artifice-idustries/docs/leading.md

 <a name="leading-introduction"></a>
 ## Introduction

 Leading is the process of positioning the timeline to a specific point in time.
 This functionality can either be driven by you as you click on a stamp in the timeline or by a <a href="/docs/connections"><b>connection</b></a>.
-When the timeline is lead to a point in time the targeted flag stamp and its attached media will seek to that moment allowing you to quickly traverse and analyse the timeline.
+When the timeline is lead to a point in time the targeted flag stamps attached media will seek to that moment allowing you to quickly traverse and analyse the timeline.

 ---
 <a name="click-leading"></a>